Lower Platte River Summit

 The LPRCA, with the natural and social characteristics of this unique and very important area in mind, conducts outreach, projects, and programs to further our mission.
 One important outreach tool is the biennial Lower Platte River Summit.
 The Summit is a key opportunity to bring diverse stakeholders and members of the public together to share ideas and learn about the critical resources and issues within this extremely important part of Nebraska.
 The goals of the Summit are to: 1) provide a venue for education and discussion of physical, social and economic issues and opportunities within the lower Platte and surrounding area; 2) provide exposure to the LPRCA and its diverse membership; 3) promote public and private opportunities for collaboration through “on the ground” experiences.

 The 2017 Lower Platte River Summit will not be be held.
 The Alliance decided to hold a Planning Retreat on February 24, 2017 instead.
+A Summit is not planned for 2018.

 The 2014 Lower Platte River Summit--"Urban Growth--Rural Resilience"